percyliang/sempre/TUTORIAL.md

 *logical forms* (think programs), which are executed to produce some *denotation* (think return value).

-We have assumed you have already downloaded SEMPRE and can open up a shell:
+We have assumed you have already [installed](README.md#installation) SEMPRE and can open up a shell:

     ./run @mode=simple